ParallelMaths/parallel/pages/7-09-easter-challenges.md

 So, assuming I win every game from now on, I need to win `255 - 245 = 10` more games.

-Another approach is the say that I am going play and win `W` more games.
+Another approach is to say that I am going play and win `W` more games.
 At that point, the number of games that I win will be:

 `(49/100 × 500 + W)/(500 + W) = 50% or 0.5`